folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ### Viewing transfer transactions

-When an [transfer of money](#transferring-money-between-funds) is made between two funds, a **Transfer** transaction is created.
+When a [transfer of money](#transferring-money-between-funds) is made between two funds, a **Transfer** transaction is created.
 The transfer transaction detail pane contains many of the same fields as the [allocation detail pane](#viewing-allocation-transactions).
 Some fields are populated differently for transfer transactions:

 *   **Source.**  Set to User for transfer transactions.
 *   **Type.** Transaction type: Transfer.
 *   **From.** Fund name and fund code from which the transfer was made into this budget.
-*   **To.** Fund name and fund code of this budget to which the allocation was made.
+*   **To.** Fund name and fund code of this budget to which the transfer was made.
 *   **Description.**  A description added by the user during the [transfer](#transferring-money-between-funds).